 Second, you can split-test different pricing options to see which converts the best, which is another neat way to boost your bottom line.
 There’s only one other option on this list that offers built-in A/B testing (OptimizePress).

 Other Helpful MemberMouse Features

 MemberMouse makes it easy to connect to most popular email marketing services.
-And it also includes one of the better reporting dashboards that you'll see in WordPress membership plugins.
+It also includes one of the better reporting dashboards that you’ll see in WordPress membership plugins.